-i) Where aspects of the ALS or its qualifications require improvement, Conditional accreditation may be granted.
-Remedial action must be undertaken and shall be monitored over a 12-month period.
-After 12 months of receiving the accreditation report, the ALS must submit to the Education Manager of SACAP an annual report detailing actions taken to implement the decision of the Council.

-- ii) The Education Manager together with an appointed AB member, preferably one who was a member of the visiting board, shall visit the ALS to verify the evidence presented by the ALS in the report. - iii) Remedial actions will be taken where deviations occur and further directives shall be issued to the ALS. - iv) The ALS must submit a remedial report to the SACAP Education Manager each academic year and request a revisit by a full AB within two (2) years.
-Evidence should be submitted showing that the necessary improvements have been made. - v) The ALS may request guidance and feedback from the SACAP on the areas of improvements through: - Submission of external examiner and HoS reports on the remedial actions taken annually until the next visit; - Requesting an interim informal visit by the VB.
+- i) Where aspects of the ALS or its qualifications require improvement, Conditional accreditation may be granted.
+Remedial action must be undertaken and shall be monitored over a period of 12-months.
+After 12 months of receiving the accreditation report, the ALS must submit to the Education Manager of SACAP an annual report detailing actions taken to implement the decision of the Council. - ii) The Education Manager together with an appointed Accreditation Board member, preferably the member who was part of the visiting Accrediting Board, shall visit the ALS to verify the evidence presented by the ALS in the report. - iii) Remedial actions shall be taken where deviations occur and further directives shall be issued to the ALS. - iv) The ALS must submit a remedial report to the SACAP Education Manager each academic year and request a revisit by a full Accreditation Board within two (2) years.
+Evidence should be submitted showing that the necessary improvements have been made. - v) The ALS may request guidance and feedback from the SACAP on the areas of improvements through: - Submission of external examiner and HoS reports on the remedial actions taken annually until the next visit; - Requesting an interim informal visit by the Accreditation Board.